 The three-legged Chinese bronze cooking pot is used to represent balance in business.
 Each leg represents one of the three parties to the commercial relationship, the manufacturer, distributor and consumer.
 If one of the three legs is shorter or longer than the other two, the cooking pot will become unbalanced.
 We believe that if any of these three parties should suffer a loss or gain excessive benefit at the expense of the other two, the business could not run normally and sustainably.

-The spirit of shared joys and sorrows, or the principle of solidarity is symbolised by our initial trademark, the lifebuoy that is launched when it is needed, our initial trademark.
+The spirit of shared joys and sorrows, or the principle of solidarity is symbolised by the lifebuoy that is launched when it is needed, our initial trademark.

 This principle extends to commercial relationships within which strong solidarity makes it possible to experience suffering and joy together in the pursuit of the same objectives.
 So, the company and its sales outlets must work together in complete harmony to guarantee prosperity.

 3/ Nankan Toppa – Overcoming difficulties

 This principle illustrates the spirits of the sailors when they had to overcome difficulties: